mattzipan/daily-dev-tips/src/pages/posts/javascript-proxy-the-fetch-api.md

 export const proxiedFetch = new Proxy(fetch, proxyFetch);
 ```

-As you can see, it's a similar concept as we saw in the main article.
+As you can see, it's a similar concept as we saw in the beginning of the article.

-We proxy the existing fetch method but overwrite what it executes.
+We proxy the existing fetch API method but overwrite what it executes.

-In this example, we send a message to the browser runtime.
+In this example, we then send a message to the browser runtime.

 ## Conclusion

-With the Proxy object, we can proxy existing APIs like, for instance, the Fetch API.
+With the **JavaScript Proxy object**, we can proxy existing APIs like the Fetch API.

-This can become super powerful as we don't have to mock the entire function but proxy it to do what we need.
+This is super powerful because we don't have to mock the entire function but proxy it to do what we need.

 ### Thank you for reading, and let's connect!

-Thank you for reading my blog.
 Feel free to subscribe to my email newsletter and connect on [Facebook](https://www.facebook.com/DailyDevTipsBlog) or [Twitter](https://twitter.com/DailyDevTips1)